 Which is where I find myself right now, in mid-December.

-It’s funny, I am an avowed agnostic, and just about as liberal as they come.
+I am an avowed agnostic, and just about as liberal as they come.
+My family pulls on imagery and narratives from many faiths at cultures at this time of year.
 I am not someone you would expect to be suggesting that we “put the Christ back in Christmas.”
 And yet.
 I find that the older I get, the more I am drawn to the imagery of the Christmas story.
 For me, it is a narrative about a family who need help finding shelter and warmth in an unlikely space, and about the power of giving whatever humble gifts you can offer another.
 The scene in the stable represents a profound moment of calm and love that comes to a young family when they are alone and vulnerable because a group of strangers, both human and animal, offer them comfort and care when they need it.

 Indeed, all of the winter holiday traditions that I can think of celebrate the idea of bringing light and warmth to a very dark time of year.
 There is hope that the sun will return, the days will get lighter and longer and easier, and that in the meantime we will get through winter by gathering together, sharing whatever it is that we have.
 I am not sure how this season came to be marked by the pressure to out-do each other, rather than the impulse to offer what we can to those we love.
 This year I simply don’t have the energy to best anyone in the glitz department.
 I will never win if I my goal is to have the most impressive holiday decorations, or be the best hostess, or make the very best gifts for everyone I know.
 All I can do is hold in my heart this spirit of humbly offering what shelter and warmth I can for others, and for accepting what those I love are able to give me in return.
 This year, having lost an important member of our tribe, I am determined to make as many authentic, imperfect memories with our close friends and family as I possibly can possibly squish in before the clock strikes midnight on January 31st.